Dynatrace/Dynatrace-AppMon-Chef/README.md

 *Installs the Dynatrace WebServer Agent package.*

-Download the Dynatrace WebServer Agent package from [downloads.dynatrace.com](http://downloads.dynatrace.com) and place the artifact as `dynatrace-wsagent.jar` in the cookbook's `files` directory.
-Alternatively, you can make the installer available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['wsagent_package']['linux']['installer']['file_url']` attribute.
+Download the Dynatrace WebServer Agent package from [downloads.dynatrace.com](http://downloads.dynatrace.com) and place the artifact as `dynatrace-wsagent.jar` (Linux) or as `dynatrace-wsagent.msi` (Windows) in the cookbook's `files` directory.
+Alternatively, you can make the installer available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['wsagent_package'][...]['installer']['file_url']` attribute.
 Please refer to `attributes/wsagent_package.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::wsagent_package]` in a runlist.

 **Note:** this recipe merely makes the Dynatrace WebServer Agent available, but it does not configure your web server to actually load it.
-See the `apache_wsagent` recipe for an example that does.
+See the `apache_wsagent` and `iis_agent`recipes for examples.

 ## Testing